Denbighshire Hussars: 24th (Denbighshire Yeomanry) Battalion, Royal Welch Fusiliers

 Meanwhile in February 1917 the dismounted Yeomanry regiments comprising the new division were converted into numbered battalions of an infantry regiment recruiting from the same area.
 Thus on 1 March 1/1st Denbighshire Hussars became 24th (Denbighshire Yeomanry) Battalion of the Royal Welch Fusiliers.

 74th (Y) Division took part in the Sinai and Palestine campaign in 1917–18.
 It was in reserve for the Second Battle of Gaza (17–19 April 1917) and then saw action at the Third Battle of Gaza (27 October–7 November) including the Capture of Beersheba (31 October), where 24th RWF led the attack on the Turkish positions, and the Capture of the Sheria feature (6 November).
 It took part in the Capture of Jerusalem (8–9 December) and its subsequent defence (27–30 December).
 Early in 1918 it fought in the Battle of Tell 'Asur (8–12 March).

 The German spring offensive in March 1918 led to an urgent call for the EEF to supply reinforcements for the British Expeditionary Force (BEF) on the Western Front,.
 On 3 April 1918, 74th (Y) Division was warned that it would move to France and by 30 April 1918 had completed embarkation at Alexandria.
-24th RWF landed at Marseilles in early May.
+24th RWF landed at Marseille in early May.
 The division then began training for the battle conditions of the Western Front.